brightimono/FLEET-MAINTENANCE-DASHBOARD/README.md

 **Bright Imono**

-Aspiring Data Analyst with an interest in business intelligence, dashboard development, and data-driven decision-making.
+Data Analyst with an interest in business intelligence, dashboard development, and data-driven decision-making.

 - 📊 Excel
 - 📈 Power BI (Learning)